 How Powerful Brands Build Strong Connections

-Here’s how Nike, one of the most potent brands, establishes connections with customers:
+Here’s how Nike, one of the most potent brands, establishes connections with their customers:

 As one of the greatest sports apparel brands in the world, Nike knows how to form an emotional bond with people from the start.
 By deploying well-conceived marketing campaigns, Nike has become the athlete’s hero!